Facebook pixel Year Two San Francisco Experience | Pepperdine University | Seaver College Skip to main content

 During this annual experiential learning weekend, join ICA as we fly to San Francisco to explore the city through excursions centered on historical social justice movements of the 1960s and the 1970s.
 All participants are invited to expand their knowledge, ask critical questions, and engage in dialogue with others.
 San Francisco 2025 will be an excellent opportunity to connect with students, faculty, and staff while enjoying the attractions of one of the most famous cities in the world.
 This opportunity is intended for students enrolled in their second year (designated as sophomores by units) or those who transferred to Pepperdine during the 2024-2025 academic year.

-The application for the 2025 Year Two San Francisco has been extended through November 22nd!
-Space is limited, so apply today.
+The application for the 2025 Year Two San Francisco Experience is now closed.

 Date: January 17 - 19, 2025